Peter Barnes (footballer): International career

 Barnes made his full England debut at Wembley on 16 November 1977, in a 2–0 win over Italy.
-Manager Ron Greenwood also gave first caps to right winger Steve Coppell and centre-forward Bob Latchford in the match, saying that "their inexperience did not worry me because I thought they had the right qualities and character for the job".
+Manager Ron Greenwood also gave first caps to right-winger Steve Coppell and centre-forward Bob Latchford in the match, saying that "their inexperience did not worry me because I thought they had the right qualities and character for the job".
 The Italians qualified ahead of England for the 1978 FIFA World Cup after having already all but secured top spot in the group with five convincing victories.
 Barnes won a second cap against West Germany on 22 February 1978, with journalist Bob Harris reporting that he "gave the experienced Berti Vogts a harrowing time" despite England losing the friendly 2–1.
 Barnes scored against Wales in a 3–1 away win in the 1978 British Home Championship and against Scotland in the following year, with England claiming both British Home Championship titles.

-Barnes went on to play in five of England's eight qualifying matches for the 1980 European Championships, scoring in a 3–0 win over Bulgaria at the Vasil Levski National Stadium, but was not selected for the tournament itself.
+Barnes went on to play in five of England's eight qualifying matches for the 1980 European Championships, scoring in a 3–0 win over Bulgaria at the Vasil Levski National Stadium.
+However, he was not selected for the tournament itself.
 He played in two qualifying matches for the 1982 FIFA World Cup, defeats to Norway and Switzerland, but was again not selected for the tournament itself after being culled from the forty-man provisional squad.
 Barnes played his last international match on 25 May 1982, in a friendly against the Netherlands.
 He won a total of 22 caps, scoring four international goals, and also represented the England B team.
 His father felt that the success of Alf Ramsey's "wingless wonders" in the 1966 FIFA World Cup held his son back as the trend for England to play without wingers continued for many years after the initial success.
 Barnes came close to being selected by Bobby Robson before he was injured in 1985.
 Robson described him as the "next choice winger" after choosing Chris Waddle instead.